gradualgames/ggvm/README.md

 ggvm.
 The Sprite 0 Hit bit in GGVm's PPU never activates; expect your game to freeze execution if it is using Sprite 0 Hit normally.

+NOTE: To enable this feature, you must pass "true" for the statusBarEnabled parameter to the constructor of VerticalMirroringRenderManager or HorizontalMirroringRenderManager.
+See the example GameModule section.

 ### Audio Playback Registers

 These registers will be installed on the cpuBus if you provide a